US federal agencies targeted by DOGE: US Interagency Council on Homelessness (USICH)

-On April 16, NPR reported that USICH has been effectively shut down; after being named acting administrator, DOGE member Nate Cavanaugh put its staff on administrative leave.
+On April 16, NPR reported that USICH had been effectively shut down; after being named acting administrator, DOGE member Nate Cavanaugh put its staff on administrative leave.

 US Postal Service (USPS)

 On March 12, Louis DeJoy agreed with DOGE to cut billions of dollars and an additional 10,000 USPS workers from the independent federal agency, that cut following an earlier loss of 30,000 jobs in 2021.
 That agreement was reached a week after Elon Musk called for the privatization of the Postal Service.
 Four days later, on March 17, the agency leader reiterated "the status of the Postal Service as an independent establishment of the Executive Branch" in a letter to Congress.
 On March 24, exactly a week later, the 75th American Postmaster General resigned, making national news in politics.

 Government corporations

 Millennium Challenge Corporation (MCC)

 The MCC is a bilateral United States foreign aid agency established by the U.S. Congress in 2004.
 It is an independent agency separate from the State Department and USAID.
 It provides grants to countries that have been determined to have good economic policies and potential for economic growth.

 In April 2025, members of DOGE had a series of meetings with MCC senior leadership.
 On April 23, 2025, MCC staff were informed that DOGE will shrink the organization and grants across the world within the next several months.
 According to reporting by the New York Times, it's anticipated that MCC will be reduced to the minimum required by law.